Many sectors utilize the term “fair market value.”

 Definition #1

-The price at which property would change hands between a hypothetical willing and able buyer and a hypothetical willing and able seller.
-The entities operate at arm’s length in an open and unrestricted market.
-Provided also that neither is obligated to purchase or sell and both have a reasonable awareness of the relevant facts.
+The price at which property would change hands between a willing buyer and a willing seller in an open market, assuming both parties are not obligated to transact and have a reasonable understanding of the relevant facts.

 Definition #2